frasosatis/cx16playground/basic/01-asc-listing/README.md

 automatically on the screen.
 For longer listings, this might take a while so it might be a good idea to save the binary BASIC file inside of the emulator.

+To leave the emulator, you can also enter `POWEROFF` to close it.

 ## bas2prg.sh

 The bash shell script `./bas2prg.sh` does exactly this by invoking the